Anna Westin Houses FAQs

 Residents at The Anna Westin House - Adult may have a cell phone and use it during non-programming times.

-Residents at The Anna Westin House-Adolescent will not have access to their cell phones.
+Residents at The Anna Westin House-Adolescent ages 18+ may have a cell phone and use it during non-programming times; residents under 18 years of age will not have access to their cell phones.

 Both locations have a residents' phone line where families and friends can leave messages and where you can make local calls or use a long-distance calling card.